gnethravathi07/Smart-Mobility-Insights-A-Strategic-Analysis-of-Uber-Travel-Patterns/README.md

 - Driver allocation can be improved by real-time monitoring of top pickup locations
 - Premium vehicle availability should be increased in metros with high demand
 - Cashless payments are preferred; Uber could consider phasing out cash options in key cities
-- Introduce route-based marketing offers based on most frequent trip zones
+- Introduce route-based marketing offers based on most frequent trip zones.